viet34tqc/voting-app/README.md

   - ReactJs
   - Tailwind
   - Socket.io
-  - Tanstack Router, just for experiment.
-The client is just an simple app so I would recommend `Wouter`, which is a tiny routing package
 - Database: Redis, just for experiment.
 You can use Postgrest or MySQL instead

 ## How to run the project locally